Alessandro-Dodon/Alessandro-Dodon/README.md

 I am Alessandro Dodon, an MS student in Quantitative Finance at USI Lugano, holding a BS in Economics, Politics, and Social Sciences with a minor in Data Analysis from Unibo Bologna.
 My academic interests include applied mathematics, machine learning applications in economics and finance, simulation techniques, time series forecasting, and Bayesian statistics.

 I regularly update this GitHub page with my work and continuously add new material.
 Each repository contains all relevant code, data, and reports/explanations to provide a complete understanding of the projects.
-I primarily work in `R` and `Python`, but I occasionally use `Stata` and `MATLAB` for specialized tasks.
+I primarily work in `R` and `Python`, but I occasionally use `Stata` and `MATLAB`.

 ## Projects